aggress/mesosphere-dcos-kafka-installer/docs/connect_testing.md

 ```
 make open-control-center
 ```
-This'll open an SSH tunnel to the container running Control Center and open it in your browser.
-Hint, switch to your browser.
+This'll open an SSH tunnel to the container running Control Center and open it in your browser for you, or you can access it over `https://127.0.0.1:9021`

 On the Control Center home page, Go to Management > `Kafka Connect` and select `New source`